smucclaw/l4-lp/README.md

   The webpage contains some instructions on how to use the IDE.

-### Compiling optimised versions of the libraries and web IDE
+## Compiling optimised versions of the language binding libraries and web IDE

 Run the following command: